 A perfect storm of raw goods price hikes and supply chain disruptions — on the heels of forced trial during the pandemic — has created The Great Loyalty Rebellion.
 Marketers need to create long-term pricing strategies to keep consumers increasingly squeezed by inflation.

 Record-breaking inflation rates have become more than a temporary after-effect of the pandemic.
-Supply chain gaps have turned grocery lists into guess lists of what's available on store shelves.
+Supply chain gaps are expected to continue in 20231, impacting categories from cooking oil to corn to canned pet food.
 Items cost more across all categories, with many marketers raising prices multiple times or shrinking package sizes to charge more per ounce.

 We've reached a tipping point.

-Get Ready for the Great Loyalty Rebellion
+Navigating the Great Loyalty Rebellion.

 "This inflationary period is unprecedented.
 Marketers shouldn't be looking back to their 1980s playbook for guidance.
 This perfect storm of raw goods price hikes and supply chain disruptions — on the heels of forced trial during the pandemic — has thrown the concept of loyalty up in the air and is redistributing it," said Sean Murphy, Catalina's Chief Data & Analytics Officer.
 "Marketers need to closely monitor and quickly respond to changing consumer purchase patterns across grocery categories."